GRACE BAPTIST CHURCH PORTSMOUTH

 Use of Toilets

 Toilets will be open for use.
 Users are requested to leave them clean.
 However, the best assurance for the user is that the disinfecting takes place by him or herself before use.
-To that end a spray detergent/disinfectant with disposable cloths will be available, along with anti-bacterial nitrile gloves.
+To that end alcohol cleaning wipes or a spray detergent/disinfectant with disposable cloths will be available, along with anti-bacterial nitrile gloves.
 Paper towel dispensers will be affixed and lined pedal bins will be put in place to dispose of used towels.
 To get to the toilets go out the side passage door from the tea room.
 On re-entering the church building via the kitchen you may use the hand sanitiser to provide you with assurance after using a communal toilet.

 Hymn Books and Bibles